goTenna's Aspen Grove

 Yes, there are several other protocols for mesh networking.
 Some better-known ones are AODV (Ad Hoc On-Demand Distance Vector) and OLSR (Optimized Link State Routing), and B.A.T.M.A.N (Better Approach to Mobile Ad Hoc Networking).

 There are many reasons, but the two primary ones are as follows.
-First, most well-developed mesh networking protocols are designed for unicast (one-to-one) traffic whereas goTenna use cases are overwhelmingly broadcast (one-to-many).
+First, most well-developed mesh networking protocols are designed for unicast (one-to-one) traffic, whereas goTenna use cases are overwhelmingly broadcast (one-to-many).
 Second, goTenna devices trade radio bitrate for best-in-class range and super-low cost, and existing protocols scale poorly at these rates.

-Aspen Grove can be roughly partitioned into four main components: (a) broadcast and unicast routing of messages over the mesh network; (b) efficient sharing of the channel; (c) managing the sleep-wake cycle of devices; and (d) managing end-to-end retransmissions and for reliability.
-Note that applications, end-to-end encryption and key management are NOT part of Aspen Grove.
+Aspen Grove can be roughly partitioned into four main components: (a) broadcast and unicast routing of messages over the mesh network; (b) efficient sharing of the channel; (c) managing the sleep-wake cycle of devices, and (d) managing end-to-end retransmissions and for reliability.
+Note that applications, end-to-end encryption, and key management are NOT part of Aspen Grove.

 Aspen Grove has two protocols at the network layer, ECHO and VINE for broadcast routing and unicast routing respectively.
 At the MAC layer it currently has a protocol called G-CSMA (goTenna Carrier Sense Multiple Access) which will be replaced by SPIN (Slot Pinning), as well as a sleep management technique.
 It will have a transport layer protocol for segmentation, reassembly and retransmissions (similar to TCP but simpler).

 Although it is fairly different and innovative, Aspen Grove borrows several tried-and-tested ideas from decades of mesh networking to put together.
-In other words, it “stands on the shoulders of others”, to reach a bit beyond.
+In other words, it “stands on the shoulders of others” to reach a bit beyond.
 The Chief Scientist at goTenna has over 20+ years of experience building MANET protocols for the military, and the Firmware Director has 20+ years of experience in embedded systems.
 Our experience allows synthesis in a risk-free manner.
 Detailed evaluations and 1+ years of fielding show that Aspen Grove works well.

-Currently yes, but in principle, there is nothing fundamental about Aspen Grove that ties it to a particular device.
+Currently, yes, but in principle, there is nothing fundamental about Aspen Grove that ties it to a particular device.
 Most parts of Aspen Grove, except perhaps the sleep-wake cycling part, are portable to other devices as long as they provide a rudimentary interface functionality.

-Aspen Grove 1.0 is currently deployed on the goTenna Pro X, and contains the ECHO routing protocol for broadcasting (shouts/PLIs), and an efficient lightweight medium access protocol called g-CSMA (g for goTenna).
+Aspen Grove 1.0 is currently deployed on the goTenna Pro X and contains the ECHO routing protocol for broadcasting (shouts/PLIs), and an efficient lightweight medium access protocol called g-CSMA (g for goTenna).
 Aspen Grove 1.1 adds the VINE protocol and more improvements to the MAC protocol that we now call g-CSMA (g for goTenna), and many efficiencies to headers and sleep-wake cycling.
 Aspen Grove 1.2 will add the SPIN protocol at the MAC layer for significantly more efficient access resulting in hop and size increases.

 Absolutely not.
 5G and the goTenna device occupy different regions of the capacity-range tradeoff space.
-Further, 5G requires expensive cellular infrastructure and is centralized, making it a poor fit for public safety, disaster relief and military where goTenna excels.
+Further, 5G requires expensive cellular infrastructure and is centralized, making it a poor fit for public safety, disaster relief and the military where goTenna excels.

-We are also developing formal partnerships with complementary cellular, satellite, and data radio providers for seamless information sharing from connected command centers to off-grid operators in the field
+We are also developing formal partnerships with complementary cellular, satellite and data radio providers for seamless information-sharing from connected command centers to off-grid operators in the field.